amrisi/amr-guidelines/amr.md

 >It is too early to reach any conclusion.

 Note: The primary relation of the Consequence argument may be elided or unspecified, as it is here.
 Annotators should introduce the most logical relation fitting with the context.
-Although it may be tempting to introduce modality, possibility, and/or polarity in the consequence (i.e. expressing that the watch does NOT fit), a survey of these constructions has demonstrated the difficulty in introducing such elements consistently in context.
+Although it may be tempting to introduce modality, possibility, and/or polarity in the consequence (i.e. expressing that there is NO conclusion), a survey of these constructions has demonstrated the difficulty in introducing such elements consistently in context.
 Therefore, annotators are asked to limit the Arg6 to the simple relation to which the degree has reference.
 See AMR Dictionary for additional examples.
 Negative polarity should only be introduced (modifying have-degree-91) when it is explicit:

 ```lisp
 (h / have-degree-91 :polarity -